Improving Image Captioning Descriptiveness by Ranking and LLM-based Fusion: Proposed model

 \subsection{Caption ranking}

-The goal of this step is to select two captions from the entire set of generated captions $\{T_1, ..., T_N\} $.
+The goal of this step is to select two captions from the entire set of generated captions $\{T_1, ..., T_N\}$.
 We first define the overall matching score $o_i$ of each caption.
-The captions generated by the chosen models can be evaluated in terms of \textit{fidelity}, i.e., how much the generated caption is related to the input image without distortion; of \textit{adequacy}, that is, how much image gist it conveys; \textit{fluency}, how fluent and beautiful are the language and words \cite{wang2021faier}.
-Since the above three aspects are related to both image and text modalities, we use a multi-modal method to estimate the match between each generated caption and the input image.
-Specifically, we exploit BLIP for Image-Text Retrieval (ITR)~\cite{li2022blip}.
+The captions generated by the chosen models can be evaluated in terms of \textit{fidelity}, i.e., how much the generated caption is related to the input image without distortion; of \textit{adequacy}, that is, how much image gist it conveys; \textit{fluency}, how fluent and natural are the language and word choice \citep{wang2021faier}.
+While all three aspects are taken into account in the evaluation process, only fidelity and adequacy are implicitly modeled by the designed metric, as they directly pertain to the semantic alignment between image and text.
+To estimate this alignment, we adopt a multi-modal approach using BLIP for Image-Text Retrieval (ITR)~\citep{li2022blip}.
 The pretrained BLIP is finetuned for ITR by minimizing the Image-Text Matching (ITM) and Image-Text Contrastive (ITC) loss functions.
 An input image $I$ is encoded by the image encoder into a sequence of embeddings: $\{\mathbf{v}_{\mathrm{cls}}, \mathbf{v}_1, ..., \mathbf{v}_L\}$, where $\mathbf{v}_{\mathrm{cls}}$ is the embedding of the {\fontfamily{pcr}\selectfont[CLS]} token.
 The text encoder transforms each generated caption $T_i$ into a sequence of embeddings $\{\mathbf{w}_{\mathrm{cls}}, \mathbf{w}_1, ..., \mathbf{w}_M\}$.

 \textbf{Cosine similarity.} The cosine similarity between image-text embeddings is then estimated as $s = g_v(\mathbf{v}_{\mathrm{cls}})^\top g_w(\mathbf{w}_{\mathrm{cls}})$, where $g_v$ and $g_w$ are linear transformations that map the {\fontfamily{pcr}\selectfont[CLS]} embeddings to normalized lower-dimensional representations.